Tencent/TurboTransformers/README.md

 1. The results of Turbo Transformers may be different from the results of PyTorch after 2 digits behind the decimal point.
 The diff mainly comes from Bert Output Layer.
 We use a approximate GELU algorithm, which may be different from PyTorch.
 2. Turbo and PyTorch share the same MKL.
 MKL of PyTorch 1.5.0 may slow in Turbo.
 Reasons needs to be determined.
-Download PyTorch version to 1.1.0 will improve Turbo's Performance/.
+Download PyTorch version to 1.1.0 will improve Turbo's Performance.

 ## History
 1. July 2020 v0.4.0, TurboTransformers used onnxruntime as cpu backend, supports GPT2.
 Anded a Quantized BERT.